 Why do we eat galettes during Epiphany?
 A little history…

-Have you ever wondered why we eat such a cake?
+Have you ever wondered why we eat such a cake on this date?
 The tradition dates back to the Romans, who celebrated the winter solstice with a round, golden cake reminiscent of the sun.

 Back then, a real bean was randomly placed in the cake, to represent fertility.
 Like today, whoever found it became king for a moment.
 Today’s galette may be more sophisticated, but certain codes (such as the bean and its golden color) remain unchanged.